-In Zoom Math, just as in the calculator's home screen, lowercase i always represents the square root of negative one, not a variable.
-So to type i, you can use ALPHA I and watch Zoom Math display imaginary and complex numbers just the way that they look in your textbook.
+In Zoom Math, lowercase i normally means the square root of negative one, not a variable.
+To type i, just ALPHA I and watch Zoom Math display imaginary and complex numbers just the way that they look in your textbook.
+(Exception: When you use lowercase i with a Σ symbol, Zoom Math 300 understands that i is the index of summation, not the square root of negative one.)